sunnysideprodcorp/Objective-C_Modified_ZFPlot/README.md

  Color, presence of grid lines, type of chart, type of x-axis labeling can all be set dynamically.
 In particular, a chart's x-axis can either be an index corresponding to the original data's ordering, an NSDate formatted to month/day, or (for scatter plots) the value of the xValue field.
 Other than scatter plots, the data is plotted with uniform intervals between each point on the x-axis, so for example if you plot dates that are not evenly spaced, this will not be reflected in the x-axis placement of your points.

+Also the drawing of the graphs is by default animated, point by point for bar and line charts, and in random clusters for scatter charts.
+Whether to animate, and the pace of the animation can both be set by a public class property of ZFPlot.

 These three plots were created with the following code, which first sets the aesthetic properties: